jethrop/scrapeToMarkdown/README.md

 This project contains a Python script that scrapes websites and converts their content to Markdown format.
 It's designed to be a flexible tool for creating local, searchable copies of websites or documentation in Markdown format.

-Most of this script and documentation was written by AI.
-I originally wrote this as a tool to generate LLM friendly documentation.

 ## Features

 - Crawls specified websites (single URL or multiple URLs from a file)